aimee0317/topic_modeling_Disney_reviews/README.md

 At the project root
 `conda env create --file topic_modeling_disney.yaml`

-Run the following command from the environment where you installed JupyterLab.
+<br>Run the following command from the environment where you installed
+JupyterLab.

 `conda install nb_conda_kernels`